KryptronicDX/security-and-it-repo/README.md

 - [Naked Security](https://nakedsecurity.sophos.com/) - Naked Security is Sophos’s award-winning threat news room, giving you news, opinion, advice and research on computer security issues and the latest internet threats.
 - [Risky Business](https://risky.biz) - The Risky Business podcast features news and in-depth commentary from security industry luminaries.
 Hosted by award-winning journalist Patrick Gray, Risky Business has become a must-listen digest for information security professionals.
 - [SANS Internet Storm Center](https://isc.sans.edu/podcast.html) - Stormcasts are daily 5-10 minute information security threat updates.
 The podcast is produced each work day, and typically released late in the day to be ready for your morning commute.
+- [Simply Cyber](https://www.youtube.com/c/GeraldAuger) - This is a YouTube channel shared with me by a peer who has their CCNA and has used this channel to near continuing education credits to maintain.
+Receive Practical Cybersecurity Knowledge Daily to Get a Cybersecurity Job or Level Up Your Career!
 - [The Daily Swig](https://portswigger.net/daily-swig) - Keeping you up to date with the latest cybersecurity news from around the world.
 - [The Hacker News](https://thehackernews.com) - The Hacker News (THN) is a leading, trusted, and widely recognized cybersecurity news platform that attracts over 8 million readers monthly, including IT professionals, researchers, hackers, technologists, and enthusiasts.
 - [Threatpost](https://threatpost.com) - Threatpost is a long-running, independent source of news and analysis about the cybersecurity landscape, covering breaking news and threat research, malware and vulnerability analysis, long-term trends and everything in-between.